Fights over two issues that threaten civilian jobs and pay raises already are beginning in Congress just months after last year's wrangling ended.

 The second issue resurfacing this year is whether health care costs should factor into outsourcing decisions.

-During standard competitions, which typically affect more than 65 jobs, the federal government hires a contractor solely because it can do the job for $10 million, or 10 percent less, and little attention is paid to how that is achieved.
+During standard competitions, which typically affect more than 65 jobs, the federal government hires a contractor solely because it can do the job for 10 percent less, and little attention is paid to how that's achieved.

 But unions allege that those savings often come from companies offering cheaper retirement and health insurance benefits than the federal government.

 Last fall, federal unions pushed a clause into a Defense Department spending bill that prevents contractors from getting a competitive advantage by offering inferior health insurance plans.

 The bill also requires the Pentagon to consider whether a contractor's employees would pay for a greater portion of their health care than federal workers.

 The new rule hasn't been tested because the Defense Department hasn't completed a competition since the bill passed, said Joe Sikes, the department's director of competitive sourcing and privatization.